meizhaohui/hellopython/README.md

 # hellopython
-Recording the process of learning Python
+Recording the process of learning Python, You can visit the Docs link: https://hellopython.readthedocs.io/zh_CN/latest/
 # Contents
 - [Introduction Python](./source/introduction_python.rst)
 - [Install Python](./source/install_python.rst)  <!-- markdown comment： link to other file in this repo -->